FuelLabs/forum-notifier/README.md

 This command builds and deploys your project, and provides a live URL where you can access it.

+## Signature

+Set the `FORUM_SECRET` env var to be the same as the discourse webhook secret.

 ## Contributing

 If you wish to contribute to this project, please first create an issue to discuss the change you wish to make before making a change.